Impedyme BLDC Motor

 System Overview

-What is PWM Control for BLDC Motors?
+What is PWM Control for a BLDC Motor?

 Purpose of the Simulation

-The simulation aims to:
+The PWM control simulation aims to:

 Key Features

-High-Efficiency Speed Control
+High-Efficiency PWM Speed Control

-Sensor-Based and Sensorless Commutation
+Sensor-Based vs. Sensorless Commutation Techniques

 Simulation Objectives